 Language does indeed evolve, there is a difference between how these terms are used colloquially, and how one might use it at an academic level.

 The important thing is communicating in a way others understand.
 So let’s examine these words, and how they are used colloquially vs academically.
+That said Atheism is polysemous, even within philosophy, but I will be using the clearest definition in terms of logical propositions.

 Someone who holds belief in God/gods/deities